 Myrtle Beach family vacations are more than just lazy days on the beach building sandcastles and sunbathing.
-With a huge selection of Myrtle Beach house rentals and tons of exciting attractions, your family vacation to Myrtle Beach will become a trip everyone remembers.
+With a huge selection of vacation rentals and tons of exciting attractions, your family vacation to Myrtle Beach will become a trip everyone remembers.
 In this article, we will review when the best times to visit are and eight of our favorite things to do with the family.

 The Best Time to Visit

 Summertime travel to Myrtle Beach is common for families with children, so house rentals in the area are especially crowded between mid-June and the end of August.
-Book early to have access to the best beachfront homes and condos, or skip the summer season and head to Myrtle Beach in the late spring or early fall.
-Myrtle Beach’s weather is rarely too cold, or too warm, to enjoy the attractions and restaurants.
+Book early to lock down the best beachfront homes or condos, or skip the summer season and head to Myrtle Beach in the late spring or early fall.
+Myrtle Beach’s weather is rarely too cold, or too warm, to enjoy the beaches and many attractions and restaurants.

-Myrtle Beach house rentals are a great choice for big families, or for special occasions like reunions, weddings, and gatherings with friends.
-Check out these tips to find big family beach house rentals in Myrtle Beach, South Carolina.
+Full house rentals are a great choice for big families, or for special occasions like reunions, weddings, and gatherings with friends.
+Check out these tips to find the perfect family beach house rentals in Myrtle Beach, South Carolina.

-- Pick a Point – Myrtle Beach is divided into several lovely areas, each with their own quirks and attractions.
+Myrtle Beach is divided into several lovely areas, each with its own quirks and attractions.
 Pick your location to stick close to the attractions that you enjoy or find a portion of the beachfront that leaves you breathless.
-North Myrtle Beach is known for its outlet stores, large condos and resorts and the House of Blues.
-Other nearby areas you can look into are Atlantic Beach, Crescent Beach, and Cherry Grove Beach.
+North Myrtle Beach is known for its outlet stores, large condos, and resorts, and the House of Blues.
+Other nearby areas to look into are Atlantic Beach or Crescent Beach.

-- The Beach – Miles of white sand beaches and the Atlantic Ocean’s lapping waves draw visitors to North Myrtle Beach daily.
+Miles of white sand beaches and the Atlantic Ocean’s lapping waves draw visitors to Myrtle Beach daily.
 The first place most people end up is the Grand Strand.
 This stretch of shoreline is dotted with dunes covered in sea oats and shimmering sand.
 It makes an ideal location for sunbathing, swimming, building sandcastles, and simply celebrating the natural beauty of South Carolina’s seashore.

 Visitors normally bring beach chairs and umbrellas to set up for a picnic while the kids surf, fish, or simply splash in the waves.
 Sandcastle competitions take place during the busy season in Myrtle Beach between June and August, making this a great time to explore the Grand Strand.

-- Myrtle Beach Waterparks – Head over to a Myrtle Beach waterpark for a day of sliding, swimming and catching the waves in the lounge pool.
-Wild Water & Wheels and Myrtle Waves both offer plenty of entertainment options for families with children.
-Kiddie areas include smaller slides for the little ones along with wading pools and waterfalls.
-Adults and teens love the flume rides, raft rides and roller coaster water slides that twist and turn and bring on the thrills.
+Head over to a Myrtle Beach waterpark for a day of sliding, swimming, and catching the waves in the lounge pool.
+Wild Water & Wheels offers plenty of entertainment options for families with children.
+Kiddie areas include smaller slides along with wading pools and waterfalls.
+Adults and teens love the flume rides, raft rides, and roller coaster water slides that twist and turn and bring on the thrills.

-- Take a Cruise – Whether you’re craving some time on the ocean, or itching to catch a big fish, North Myrtle Beach boat tours are the perfect way to enjoy the Atlantic ocean.
+Whether you’re craving some time on the ocean, or itching to catch a big fish, Myrtle Beach Boat Tours are the perfect way to enjoy the Atlantic ocean.
 The Sea Thunder or Sea Screamer Dolphin Cruises take you on a two-hour narrated tour of the Myrtle Beach shoreline with plenty of dolphin encounters along the way.

-- Mini Golf – Known as the “seaside golf capital of the world,” Myrtle Beach is a good place to perfect your putt.
-Mini golf courses are found scattered around the city and include fun themes like jungle adventures and pirate coves.
-Life-sized elephants and crocodiles with toothy grins are part of the hazards encountered at Myrtle Beach mini golf courses.
-There are roughly ten mini golf courses in the area, including Captain Hook’s Adventure Golf and Dragon’s Lair Family Golf.
+Known as the “seaside golf capital of the world,” Myrtle Beach is a good place to perfect your putt.
+Mini-golf courses are found scattered around the city and include fun themes like jungle adventures and pirate coves.
+Life-sized elephants and crocodiles with toothy grins are part of the hazards encountered at Myrtle Beach mini-golf courses.
+There are roughly ten mini-golf courses in the area, including Captain Hook’s Adventure Golf.
 Most of these attractions are open year-round, making them a great choice as a beach alternative activity for families with children.

-- Alligator Adventure – Animal enthusiasts in your family will enjoy a trip to Alligator Adventure.
+Animal enthusiasts in your family will definitely enjoy a trip to Alligator Adventure.
 Check out the gators and other wild creatures that reside at the park in North Myrtle Beach.
 The residents include Bob the Tailless Gator and multiple albino alligators.
 There are also crocodiles, exotic birds, monkeys, hyenas, reptiles, amphibians, and other critters.
-You’ll even get to meet Utan, the largest-known crocodile in the Unites States — weighing over 2,000 pounds and is 18 feet long.
+You’ll even get to meet Utan, the largest-known crocodile in the United States, weighing over 2,000 pounds and stretching 18 feet long.